You can determine the default buffer sizes used by the mysqld server using this command:

 ORDER BY operations on tables that are much

-larger than your available memory, you should increase the value
+larger than your available memory, increase the value of

-You can make use of the example option files included with your MySQL distribution; see Section 188.8.131.52.2, “Preconfigured Option Files”.
+You can make use of the example option files included with your MySQL distribution; see Section 5.1.2, “Server Configuration Defaults”.

 If you specify an option on the command line for mysqld or mysqld_safe, it remains in effect only for that invocation of the server.
 To use the option every time the server runs, put it in an option file.